lottojs/documentation/docs/index.md

 **Lotto** Features:

 - 🚀 Router based on RegExp.
-- 🪶 Zero external dependencies an uses only the [node:http](https://nodejs.org/api/http.html) api.
+- 🪶 Zero external dependencies and uses only the [node:http](https://nodejs.org/api/http.html) api.
 - 📦 Built-in middlewares [@lottojs/body-parser](./middlewares/body-parser) and [@lottojs/params-parser](./middlewares/params-parser).
 - 🏗️ Built-in helpers to bring facility to retrieve parameters and also return responses on your route.
 - ⚜️ Support to custom middlewares.
 - 🪹 Route nesting provided by our powerful `Router` class.
-- 🎡 Our ecossystem provides also another middlewares that you can include on your project as [@lottojs/cors](./middlewares/cors) and [@lottojs/secure-headers](./middlewares/secure-headers).
+- 🎡 Our ecosystem provides also another middlewares that you can include on your project as [@lottojs/cors](./middlewares/cors) and [@lottojs/secure-headers](./middlewares/secure-headers).

 Every single part is fully open source!
 Fork it, extend it, or deploy it to your own server.